 THE NOVEMBER WEST COAST MEETS CHICAGO CHILE TOUR w Aki Kumar was a blast!
-We did 4 dates, two workshops, a quick recording session, and a sold out show at the Puerto Montt Jazz Festival.
+At left is a pic from our sold out show at Puerto Montt Jazz Festival.
 I can’t wait to go back!

 On Dec 8, I had a rare night off so I went to see Elvin Bishop’s Big Fun Trio, featuring Bob Welsh and Willie Jordan, at the Fox Theatre in Redwood City, CA. Elvin graciously invited me to play a couple of songs, pictured above, at the end of the night.
 Elvin Bishop just knocks my socks off and joining the Big Fun Trio onstage was the cherry on top of a great year.